rulego/rulego/README.md

 ## Data Integration

-`RuleGo` provides `Endpoint` module for unified data integration and processing of heterogeneous systems.
-For more details, please refer to: [Endpoint](endpoint/README.md)
+`RuleGo` provides `Endpoint` module for unified data integration and processing of heterogeneous systems.For more details, please refer to: [Endpoint](endpoint/README.md)

 ## Performance